davekirby/EFFProject/report/PROJ_KirbyD.md

 ### Segmentation dataset results

 The segmentation dataset (https://www.openml.org/d/40984), also from the UCI ML repository via OpenML, is a much more challenging task than the previous two.
-It is a dataset of information about 3x3 pixel squares taken from outdoor images, such as mean RGB values, intensity, measure of horizonal and vertical edges etc.  The task is to classify the pixels into one of seven classes - "brickface", "sky", "foliage", "cement", "window", "path" and "grass".
+It is a dataset of information about 3x3 pixel squares taken from outdoor images, such as mean RGB values, intensity, measure of horizontal and vertical edges etc.  The task is to classify the pixels into one of seven classes - "brickface", "sky", "foliage", "cement", "window", "path" and "grass".
 There are 17 features in total and 2310 rows.

 This dataset performed very poorly.
 It was much slower than the previous datasets, partly because there were far more rows of data, but also because the larger number of feature and classes meant more rules and larger rules were used to model it.
 Each fold took between 8 and 14 minutes to run.
 It was also far less accurate, both on the training and test sets.
 After 5 iterations with a population of 50 and a batch size of 30, it's best accuracy on the training set was 72.2% but that fold only scored 55.4% accuracy on the test set.
 The mean accuracy on the test set was 54% with a standard deviation of 6.68%.
 For comparison, the scikit-learn RandomForestClassifer managed 5-fold CV on the dataset in under 2.5 seconds with an accuracy of 94%.